rohan-paul/Awesome-JavaScript-Interviews/CSS/pseudo-class.md

 [https://www.w3schools.com/css/css_pseudo_classes.asp](https://www.w3schools.com/css/css_pseudo_classes.asp)

-#### And the general principle of html and css holds good - One thing to keep in mind is that the order in which children are placed in the tree is important.
+#### And the general principle of html and css holds good - the order in which children are placed in the tree is important.
 Children located top to bottom in code are placed left to right in the tree.

 ### Further Reference